Posted on Leave a comment

 Many parents believe that they can save their kids from weight gain by teaching dieting and weight control.
 They think they can improve kids’ health by preventing weight gain.
 They teach their kids that weight gain is bad and that they should diet and control their weight.

-Remember, weight itself isn’t as much of a problem as we’ve been lead to believe.
-But parents who attempt to control kids’ weight actually create conditions that seem to increase weight.
+Parents who attempt to control kids’ weight actually create conditions that seem to increase weight.

 Girls who are pressured to diet by their parents were 49% more likely to be larger adults than girls who hadn’t gotten parental pressure.
 Boys who had a similar experience were 13% more likely to be larger.
 These results take into account genetic and environmental conditions.
 Therefore, it appears that an anti-weight environment may increase weight.